JohnWSweeney/linkedListDemo/README.md

 To return a node's data by its pointer, enter:
 >*returnDataByPtr*

+To return a pointer to the list's tail node, enter:
+>*findTailReturnPtr*

 To update a node's data by its pointer, enter:
 >*updateDataByPtr data*

-To find the pointer of a node with specific data, enter:
+To find the pointer to a node with specific data, enter:
 >*findDataReturnPtr data*

 To find pointers to node's storing the smallest and largest integers, enter: